hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 3 3 3 3 1 3 1 6
-Weapons/Armour: Ungor may be armed with weapons and armour chosen from Ungor Equipment list.
+Weapons/Armor: Ungor may be armed with weapons and armor chosen from Ungor Equipment list.
 Special Rules
 Lowest of the Low: Ungor are on the lowest rung of Beastmen society and regardless of how much Experience